Mcsavvy/clarity-lottery-contract/README.md

 - Lottery draws are based on a time interval (block height)
 - Winners are selected randomly
 - Prize is automatically distributed to the winner
+- Minimum number of players required for a draw
+- Input validation for ticket purchases

 ## Functions